 - 14.1 Where a concern about a pupil's/student's welfare is identified, the risks to that pupil's/student's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 14.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil/student welfare plans (such as behaviour, healthcare and education plans, as appropriate).
 Regardless of the form used, the School's approach to promoting pupil/student welfare will be systematic and pupil/student focused.

-- 14.3 The Head has overall responsibility for ensuring that matters which affect pupil/student welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - 14.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the DSL who has been properly trained in, and tasked with, carrying out the particular assessment.
+The safeguarding risk assessment form and student safety plan can be found in Appendix 7. - 14.3 The Head has overall responsibility for ensuring that matters which affect pupil/student welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - Day to day responsibility to carry out risk assessments under this policy will be delegated to the DSL who has been properly trained in, and tasked with, carrying out the particular assessment.
+The DSL may delegate the completion of a risk assessment to the pupil's/student's Housemaster/Housemistress.